A Guide to Cord Cutting

 1. What exactly is streaming TV?

 Streaming TV allows viewers to select services with content that is more aligned with their viewing habits.
 Rather than being charged for dozens of pre-selected traditional TV channels – many of which viewers never watch — streaming TV services offer more streamlined, select programming.
-Vendors such as Hulu, Netflix, Sling TV, FuboTV, and others offer their own unique viewing options, including programming developed specifically for that service.
-These subscriptions are often in the $20-$25/month range, or at least priced far less than traditional TV packages.
+Vendors such as YouTube TV, Hulu, Netflix, Sling TV, FuboTV, and others offer their own unique viewing options, including programming developed specifically for that service.
+These subscriptions are often priced far less than traditional TV packages.

 Viewers can review these streaming TV services and select the vendor or vendors that offer programming they want to watch.
 Viewers can see significant savings over traditional TV subscription services — but it’s not exactly apples and oranges.